 With Dr Alan Tappin, Dr Tim Pettitt (Eden Project) and Dr Gavyn Rollinson (Camborne School of Mines)

 2007 Clare Redshaw (BBSRC) - PhD

 Thesis title: The transport and fate of fluoxetine hydrochoride, diazepam and their human metabolites in sewage sludge-amended soil.

-With Prof Steve Rowland (DoS) and Prof. Peter Matthews
+With Professor Steve Rowland (DoS) and Professor Peter Matthews